Linaro/lava/multinode.rst

 Sends a message to the group, optionally passing associated key-value data pairs.
 Sending a message is a non-blocking operation.
-The message is garanteed to be available to all members of the group, but some of them might never retrieve it.
+The message is guaranteed to be available to all members of the group, but some of them might never retrieve it.

 Usage: ``lava-send <message-id> [key1=val1 [key2=val2] ...]``